2175 North California Boulevard Suite 600, Walnut Creek, CA USA 94596

 Prior to entering the field of law, Mr. Jewik worked as a process and co-op engineer at IBM Corporation, where he worked in semiconductor manufacturing, circuit board manufacturing and high density magnetic disk research.

 Mr. Jewik frequently writes and speaks on different topics in the law.
 He was recommended by Legal 500 US for Patent Prosecution in 2015 and the three years immediately preceding.
-Mr. Jewik was also recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
+Mr. Jewik was also recognized as an "IP Star" in 2023 and the ten years immediately preceding by Managing Intellectual Property magazine.

 US Practitioner in an International Patent Portfolio World, Daily Journal, December 1, 2016